Yandex Cloud

 12. Click Create.

-Alert of high rate of legitimate requestsAlert of high rate of legitimate requests
+Alert for a high rate of legitimate requestsAlert for a high rate of legitimate requests

-Let's use letters to represent the number of incoming requests per second:
+Let's use letters to indicate the number of incoming requests per second:

 • A: Allowed by the security profile.

-Normally A must be slightly greater or equal to B. In other words, the number of requests allowed by the security profile slightly exceeds the limit set in the ARL profile.
-Which means the majority of requests allowed by the security profile will reach the virtual host.
-In which case the system load is within the norm.
+Normally, A must be slightly greater or equal to B. In other words, the number of requests allowed by the security profile slightly exceeds the limit set in the ARL profile.
+This means that most requests allowed by the security profile reach the virtual host.
+In this case, the system load remains within normal limits.

-A significant difference in the number of requests means the system is unable to cope with the load and blocks potentially legitimate requests.
-This can be down to insufficient capacity or an attack.
+A significant difference in the number of requests means the system cannot handle the load and blocks potentially legitimate requests.
+This can be due to insufficient capacity or an attack.
 If this situation persists, we recommend reviewing your security profile settings or rate limits.

-Let's set up alerts to detect such exceeded rate limits:
+Let's set up alerts to detect exceeded rate limits:

 Creating a notification channelCreating a notification channel